donggundg/donggundg.github.io/README.md

 Here are some of my notable achievements and certifications:

-- **Achievements:** I currently have experience in creating and running a club with 80 members.
+- **Achievements:** I currently have experience in creating and running a social club with 80 members.
+- **Completions:** Career High DT course completion (financial business automation using Python)

 ---